The 6 Best Options Analysis Software and Tools in 2026

-In this article, I'll guide you through the seven best ones and help you find the perfect solution for your trading.
+In this article, I'll guide you through six of the best softwares and help you find the perfect solution for your options trading.

 Summary view

-6. Best for actionable options market information: LiveVol
+- Best for real-time options market activity: LiveVol

 The brains behind the operation: Eric Ferguson.